Medically reviewed by Kristin Hall, FNP

 Menopause symptoms, such as hot flashes

 Paroxetine usually takes four to six weeks to start working fully.
 If you’re prescribed paroxetine to treat depression or an anxiety disorder, you may notice some improvements in your energy levels, appetite and sleep during the first two weeks of use.
+We also have a detailed guide on paxil's first week side effects.

 It may take up to eight weeks for paroxetine to work fully to treat some depression symptoms, such as a depressed mood and/or lack of interest in certain activities.